TL;DR—IoT Monetization Strategy at a Glance

 To effectively monetize IoT data, it's essential to understand that information is not a by-product but a full-scale in-demand resource that has to meet certain requirements and be managed appropriately.
 Here are a few pitfalls to watch out for when generating revenue from your data:

-• Data privacy and security regulations.
+- Data privacy and security regulations.
 From GDPR in Europe to the CPRA changes to CCPA in California, new data privacy and security regulations are coming into effect in different parts of the world.
-As an IoT startup, you must grant your customers the power to know when and how your gadgets gather personal data — and prohibit its unauthorized usage.
+As an IoT startup, you must grant your customers the power to know when and how your gadgets gather personal data—and prohibit its unauthorized usage.
 Besides ensuring secure data collection, transmission, and storage, you must think of a way to monetize IoT data without violating the laws in your target markets.
-For instance, you could repackage sensor data from smart meters into comprehensive energy consumption reports and sell it to power grid companies.
-And if your robot vacuum cleaner creates maps of users’ homes based on sensor and camera data, there should be a possibility for customers to opt out of your IoT data collection and monetization program.
+For instance, you could repackage sensor data from smart meters into energy consumption reports and sell it to power grid companies—but your robot vacuum cleaner's home-mapping data requires an explicit opt-out program.

-• Poor data quality.
+- Poor data quality.
 If you want to sell data (or, rather, insights!) as a product, mind that its quality should be appropriate.
 Device-gathered data has to be complete, precise, and raw to present value to those willing to buy and use it.
+The issue becomes especially critical when AI models are involved: a model trained on patchy or miscalibrated sensor data will produce confidently wrong predictions, which are harder for customers to detect than obviously incomplete raw data—and far more damaging to your reputation when they do.

 To devise a viable IoT monetization strategy, your startup needs to conduct extensive market research, identify your target customers, and pinpoint IoT solution components with a high monetization potential

-The Internet of Things market value will jump from $389 billion in 2020 to $1 trillion in 2030, more than doubling the industry’s worldwide revenue in just a decade, with an annual growth of no less than $50 billion.
+The Internet of Things market value will jump from $471.3 billion in 2026 to $908 billion in 2034, more than doubling the industry's worldwide revenue in just a decade, with an annual growth of no less than $50 billion.

 These promising figures stand side by side with the fact that one-third of all the launched IoT projects fail, unable to meet the expected bottom lines.
-The development of strong IoT business models is key to bridging the gap between the two adverse trends.
+Developing robust IoT business models is crucial for reconciling the two opposing trends.
 Here are the steps to follow:

 IoT Monetization Challenges